kston83/cvss-te/README.md

 | 0.1 - 3.9 | LOW |
 | 0.0 | NONE |

-## Relationship Between CVSS-BT and CVSS-TE

-While both scoring systems utilize the same data sources (Metasploit, Nuclei, etc.), they analyze this information differently:

-### CVSS-BT Approach
-CVSS-BT follows the official CVSS methodology for temporal scoring:
-- Uses the presence of exploits in sources like Metasploit or Nuclei to assign a single Exploit Code Maturity value (E:H, E:F, E:P, etc.)
-- Applies a standardized CVSS calculation to modify the base score
-- Uses a binary assessment (exploit exists/doesn't exist) without considering exploit quality
-- Results in a score that strictly follows the CVSS standard

-### CVSS-TE Approach
-CVSS-TE provides a more nuanced analysis of the same data:
-- Starts with the CVSS-BT score as its foundation
-- Evaluates the *quality* of exploits across multiple dimensions (reliability, ease of use, effectiveness)
-- Considers the *quantity* of exploit sources as an additional factor
-- Assigns different weights to different intelligence sources
-- Incorporates prediction data (EPSS) in a more granular way
-- Can both increase AND decrease scores based on real-world threat context

-This dual approach gives security teams flexibility:
-- CVSS-BT scores for compliance and compatibility with standard tools
-- CVSS-TE scores for more actionable prioritization decisions

-While there is some overlap in the data used, the analytical approaches and outcomes serve different purposes.

 ## Default Behavior When No Threat Intelligence Exists

 When a vulnerability has no data from any external threat intelligence sources: